More Pasta, More Joy—Join the Fun!

 A hearty, rustic Tuscan soup combining fresh vegetables and bread, Acquacotta is the soul of peasant cuisine elevated by simple, quality ingredients.

-A Taste of Maremma: Acquacotta (Tuscan Vegetable and Bread Soup)
+Acquacotta (Tuscan Vegetable and Bread Soup)

 Acquacotta, which literally translates to “cooked water,” is far more than its humble name suggests.
 This is the quintessential peasant soup of the Maremma region of Tuscany, born from necessity and using simple, readily available ingredients like stale bread, onions, and eggs.
-It’s a rustic, satisfying, and deeply flavorful dish that embodies the spirit of cucina povera (poor cooking).
+It is a rustic, satisfying, and deeply flavorful dish that embodies the spirit of cucina povera (poor cooking).
 Below we share the history, essential tips, and step-by-step process to bring this comforting Tuscan tradition to your table.

-📜 History: The Tuscan “Stone Soup”
+History: The Tuscan “Stone Soup”

 The origins of Acquacotta are Etruscan, but its modern tradition belongs to the Maremma area of Tuscany.
 It was the survival food of shepherds, charcoal burners, and herdsmen who were often traveling with few supplies.
 The recipe changed based on what could be foraged—wild herbs, seasonal vegetables, or mushrooms.
 The constant elements were stale bread, water (or broth), onions, and a little olive oil.
 It is a true example of a “stone soup,” turning humble scraps into a substantial and nourishing meal.

-🍅 Essential Ingredients & The Rustic Touch
+Ingredients: The Rustic Touch

 Since this dish relies on simplicity, the quality of a few core ingredients is paramount: